Prof-Rosario-UCLA/team47/README.md

 2) The app is **fully responsive**, and scales without any problem down to 320px-wide screens.
 For comparison, here is a comparison of how the main screen looks on desktop vs mobile.

 3) Every page that is dependent on an internet connection has an indicator informing the user that the web app is trying to fetch data.
-Depicted below are 2 examples of such scenarios.

 4) The app does use **HTTPS**.